Conflicts of interest explained

 Contexts in which a COI may arise

-There are many different contexts in which a COI may arise while carrying out your generic and specific duties within the University.
+There are many different contexts in which a COI may arise while carrying out your general and specific duties within the University.
 These include:

 Direct interests

-You are likely to be personally affected if a matter is decided or actioned in a particular way.
-For example:
+You are personally affected if a matter is decided or actioned in a particular way, such as:

-• Improving your own financial or social status by receiving money/a gift/benefit/award.
+- Improving your own financial or social status by being involved or receiving a gift, benefit or award.

 Indirect interests